to-ithaca/libra/src/main/tut/index.md

 ## Do I have to use Typelevel Scala?

-No, althout it does make the syntax nicer.
+No, although it does make the syntax nicer.
 Libra uses Typelevel Scala for literal types in type position.
 This hasn't been added to Lightbend Scala yet.
 You can use [shapeless](https://github.com/milessabin/shapeless) witnesses to get the same behaviour.
 Take a look at the code snippets in this [example project](https://github.com/to-ithaca/libra-example).

 ## Credits